GMOD/jbrowse-components/website/docs/user_guides/bookmark_widget.md

-Bookmarks can be removed from your system by selecting them using the left checkboxes, then pressing the "Delete" button within the Bookmarks widget menu.bookmar
+Bookmarks can be removed from your system by selecting them using the left checkboxes, then pressing the "Delete" button within the Bookmarks widget menu.bookmark

 ### Bookmark persistence

-Bookmarks are saved and loaded from your localStorage, and reference the URL that JBrowse is being hosted on to determine which bookmarks to retrive.
+Bookmarks are saved and loaded from your localStorage, and reference the URL that JBrowse is being hosted on to determine which bookmarks to retrieve.

 Note that only bookmarks that are valid for the presently loaded assemblies will be displayed.